 - Bystander Syndrome: He just stands and watches as some bullies beat the crap out of Nao until it's over.

-- Catchphrase: He often mentally snarks "another incomplete ability!" after learning about an ability's drawbacks.
+- Catchphrase: He often mentally snarks "another incomplete ability!", or "another half-assed ability" in the English dub, after learning about an ability's drawbacks.

 - Cheaters Never Prosper: Yu uses his ability to transfer his soul to another person to look at their answers on the test.
 This catches up with him after Nao catches him in the act repeatedly.